Sibongiseni Ngcobo

-Sibongiseni Ngcobo (born 30 May 1995) is a South African politician who has been a Member of Parliament (MP) in the National Assembly since May 2019.
-A member of the Democratic Alliance, he is currently the youngest Member of the National Assembly.
+Sibongiseni Ngcobo (born 30 May 1995) is a South African politician who served as a Member of Parliament (MP) in the National Assembly from May 2019 until May 2024.
+A member of the Democratic Alliance, he was the youngest Member of the National Assembly at the time of his election to Parliament.
 Ngcobo served as a DA councillor in the Richmond Local Municipality from 2016 to 2019.

 Early life and education

 Ngcobo was born in 1995 in Bulwer, KwaZulu-Natal.
 His parents were farmworkers.
 He holds a bachelor of arts degree in politics, philosophy and economics from the University of KwaZulu-Natal.
 Ngcobo is currently enrolled for an LLB at the university.

 Politics

 Ngcobo took an interest in politics while he was in grade six.
 While a student at the University of KwaZulu-Natal, he established the university's Democratic Alliance student organisation (DASO) branch.
 The university's student representative council initially dismissed his application for them to recognise the DASO branch, but he appealed to the university's Recognition Appeals Committee, and they recognised the branch, which led to it becoming a recognised organisation on the university's campus.
 Ngcobo was later elected to the university's SRC as a DASO representative.

 In August 2016, he was elected as one of two DA councillors in the Richmond Local Municipality.